-Tivicay was demonstrated to be effective against HIV-1 in four main studies.
+Tivicay was demonstrated to be effective against HIV-1 in four main studies in adults.
 The main measure of effectiveness in all the studies was the response rate, which was the proportion of patients with a reduction of the levels of virus (viral load) in the blood to fewer than 50 copies of HIV-1 RNA per ml.

 Two studies involved patients who had not previously been treated for HIV:

 - In the first of these, involving 822 patients, Tivicay once daily was compared with raltegravir (another integrase inhibitor), both given in combination with two other HIV medicines of a different class (known as nucleoside reverse transcriptase inhibitors or NRTIs): 88% (361 of 411 patients) given Tivicay and 85% (351 of 411) given raltegravir responded after 48 weeks of treatment.

 - The second study involved 833 patients given either a combination of Tivicay with two NRTIs or a different three-drug combination (Atripla) that did not include an integrase inhibitor.
 The response rate at 48 weeks was 88% (364 of 414 patients) in those given Tivicay-based treatment compared with 81% (338 of 419 patients) in those given Atripla.